rathisekaran/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 Elections do not take 30 seconds--they are typically much faster than that--but there is a 30-second cooldown before the next election can complete.)

+Beginning in MongoDB 3.2.0, the electionId begins with a timestamp, but the cooldown is shorter.
+As long as clocks are skewed *less* than 5 seconds, electionIds can be reliably compared.

-Beginning in MongoDB 3.2, the electionId is guaranteed monotonic without relying on any clock synchronization, and there is no more 30-second cooldown.
+Beginning in MongoDB 3.2.1, the electionId is guaranteed monotonic without relying on any clock synchronization, and there is no more 30-second cooldown.

-Using electionId only provides read-your-writes consistency if:

-* The application uses one MongoClient instance with write-concern "majority" writes and read-preference "primary" reads, and
-* All members run MongoDB 3.0.x, or 2.6.x with the electionId backport, and clocks are *less* than 30 seconds skewed.
-Or all members run MongoDB 3.2+.

 Using me field to detect seed list members that do not match host names in the replica set configuration
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''